gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 > For typical Visual Studio installations, the *item templates* directory is located under ` %USERPROFILE%\Documents\Visual Studio 2017\Templates\ItemTemplates\Visual C#\ `

-If you have issues, more information on installing .NET Bot Framework Visual Studio templates can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-quickstart).
+Once the templates have been added, go ahead and open Visual Studio 2017.

-Once the templates have been added, open Visual Studio 2017 (if Visual Studio was previously open, you might need to close it and re-open it for Visual Studio to find your templates).
+> If Visual Studio was previously open, you might need to close it and re-open it for Visual Studio to find your templates.

-Navigate to *File* > *New Project*, select *Visual C#* in the *New Project* dialog, and select *Bot Application* (if you don't see this option, the templates might now have been installed correctly in the previous steps).
+Navigate to *File* > *New Project*, select *Visual C#* in the *New Project* dialog, and select *Bot Application* (if you don't see this option, the templates might not have been installed correctly in the previous steps).
 Since throughout the labs we'll be creating a restaurant reservation bot, I named mine *GoodEats*, but you can name yours whatever you want.

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/vs2017-project.png)